 Since a kitchen remains continuously exposed to heating, it carries a greater risk of fire than most other working environments.
 That’s why installing a fire suppression system in a restaurant becomes essential.

 In the event of a kitchen fire, significant damage can be done to cooking equipment and workers – unless the emergency situation is dealt with in a rapid manner.
 Thanks to fire suppression systems that you can use to protect your kitchen in a fire emergency.
 But the big question is this – What type of fire suppression agents should be used in a restaurant?
 If the source of fire is grease, applying water to the flame will only spread the fire more.
 Using fire extinguishers can destroy food items in the kitchen.
 There are specialized fire suppression systems to deal with the unique nature of fire risks in a kitchen.
-Apart from following some cleaning tips, you should get the right type of fire suppression system installed in your restaurant.
+Apart from following some cleaning tips, you should get the right type of fire suppression systems installed in your restaurant.

 Typically, a restaurant fire suppression system links to both the kitchen hood and the gas line at once.
 So, as soon as the suppression system is activated, the gas line gets blocked.
 This helps contain the fire without any delay because the source of fuel is eliminated.
 The system also comes along with another element to douse fire which is caused from grease.
 On the other hand, the nozzles fitted in the ventilation system also release a special fire suppression agent (water-based chemical) to extinguish the fire before it gets a chance to intensify.